gyuho/learn/doc/etcd_raft_algorithm/README.md

 1. A `client` request contains a command for replicated state machines.
 2. The leader **appends** the command to its log as a **new entry**.
-3. The leader **replicates** the *log entry* to its `followers`, with `AppendEntries` RPCs.
-The leader keep sending those RPCs until all followers eventually store all log entries.
-Each `AppendEntries` RPC contains `term` number of the leader, and its log entry index.
+3. The leader **replicates** the *log entry* to its `followers`, with `AppendEntries` RPC.
+The leader keeps sending those RPCs until all followers eventually store all log entries.
+Each `AppendEntries` RPC contains `term` number of the leader, its log entry index, its `leaderId`.
 4. When the log entry has been *safely replicated* on a majority of servers, the leader applies the entry to its state machine.
 What its means by `apply the entry to state machine` is *execute the command in the log entry*.
-5. Once a log entry has been *safely replicated* in such a way and applied to leader's state machine, the leader `commits` the log.
+5. Once a log entry has been *safely replicated* and applied to the leader's state machine, the leader `commits` the log.
-6. After the leader applies the log entry to its state machine (`committed`), it returns the result of that execution to the client and notifies its `followers` that the log entry is committed.
+6. After the leader applies the log entry to its state machine (`committed`), it returns the execution result to the client and tell `followers` that the log entry is committed.

 <br>